sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ![](./images/intro_pic_5.png)
 *   **Traffic prediction:**

-    Google Maps gathers data from all its users and sends them to its database and uses ML algorithms and technics to provide the shortest routes with the least traffic to its users.
+    Google Maps gathers data from all its users and sends them to its database and uses ML algorithms and techniques to provide the shortest routes with the least traffic to its users.

 ![](./images/intro_pic_6.png)
 *   **Product recommendations:**